 VESSEL VALIDATION INFORMATION:

-- To avoid discrepancies in quota and validation records, vessel masters must review and sign the validation slip. - When reporting catch to the service provider, vessel masters must provide an accurate breakdown of daily catch so that the service provider can enter the data in the ITQ database.
+- To avoid discrepancies in quota and validation records, vessel masters must review and sign the validation slip. - When reporting catch to the service provider, vessel masters must provide an accurate breakdown of daily catch.

 SERVICE PROVIDER REQUIREMENTS: